TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 - Although Magisk works on the stock firmware, flashing Magisk on the GSI conflicts with the system somehow, causing the device to bootloop (similar situation with the Moto G7 (river) (https://github.com/topjohnwu/Magisk/issues/844#issuecomment-485201012))

-- Once decrypting the device, the fingerprint API for the GSI is erased
+- Once decrypting the device, 1) the fingerprint API for the GSI is erased and 2) when setting a screen lock, it refuses to accept the correct passcode to unlock the device; in other words, any password is the "incorrect password"

 https://github.com/phhusson/treble_experimentations/issues/611